ChrisVilches/i3blocks-timebox/README.md

 ./timebox notify-send "Time's up" "Some message here"
 ```

 This starts the timer in an inactive state.
 You can increase the time interactively using the mouse in the i3 status bar.
-On a terminal, you can use numbers from 1 to 5 to simulate mouse buttons, which are read via stdin.
+In a terminal, you can simulate mouse button inputs by entering numbers 1 to 5, which the program reads from stdin.

 ### i3blocks Integration